Delingpole: Climate Hysteria Is Destroying Germany's Car Industry

 Most of them, though, are directly of Germany’s own making.
 No country in the world has pushed the green agenda harder than Germany.
 (Sweden, home of Greta Thunberg, runs it a close second).
 Now, just as it was in the last war – only with a differently couched, more virtue-signalling political agenda – Germany is being destroyed by totalitarian ideology.

-“Germany is self destructing and it really couldn’t happen to a more deserving country,” says the Global Warming Policy Foundation’s Benny Peiser, himself a German.
+“Germany is self destructing and it really couldn’t happen to a nicer country,” says the Global Warming Policy Foundation’s Benny Peiser, himself a German.
 Peiser was originally a member of Germany’s Green movement, before seeing the light.

 To make matters worse for the struggling Germany economy, a report by McKinsey warns that Energiewende is increasingly jeopardising Germany’s energy supply.